neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 There are three new aspects of this code compared to a plain React app:

-1. `Provider` is a named exported component from `react-redux` that makes the Redux store (more on that below) available to any nested components wrapped with the `connect()` function (also more on that below).
+1. `Provider` is a named exported component from react-redux that makes the Redux store available to any nested components wrapped with the `connect()` function.
 In this case, `<App />` is nested in `<Provider />`, allowing it (and if we had further nested components) access to the Redux store.
+[More details on Provider](https://react-redux.js.org/api/provider).

-2. `createStore` is a named exported function from `redux` that creates a Redux store holding all application state.
+2. `createStore` is a named exported function from redux that creates a [Redux store](https://redux.js.org/api/store) holding all application state.
 This function takes in a `reducer` argument (and optionally other arguments, for instance when using middleware for async actions).
+[More details on createStore.](https://redux.js.org/api/createstore)

 3. `rootReducer` is a default exported function from `index.js` in the `reducers` directory.
 This reducer is actually the combined reducer from individual reducers `countReducer.js` and `clicksReducer.js`.

-What exactly is a reducer?
+What exactly is a [reducer](https://redux.js.org/faq/reducers)?
 In Redux, they're functions that take in the state and an action describing how to change that state, and return a new state accordingly.

 Before looking at the reducer code, let's see what actions are all about here.